 Support fully-collaborative grant-funded investigations and others

 The Microbiome Analysis Core is sustained by a fee-for-service model and grant-incorporated effort levels.
-The first five hours of consultation are free of charge, and subsequent services are invoiced at $150/hour of person-time for internal (Harvard T.H.
-Chan School of Public Health) research, $175/hour for external academic institutions (other Harvard institutions and external academic institutions), and $250/hour for industry institutions.
-This rate supports advanced consultation, analysis, administrative tasks, FASRC compute cluster cycles and data storage.
+The first four hours of consultation are free of charge, and subsequent services are invoiced as detailed below.
+These rates supports advanced consultation, analysis, administrative tasks, FASRC compute cluster cycles and data storage:

 Contact us for consultations, service requests, price quotes, letters of support, or to discuss a collaboration.

 Summary of common workflows of data analysis

 Amplicon (16S rRNA gene / 18S / ITS) or shotgun metagenomic / metatranscriptomic sequencing data is passed through a quality control pipeline using the bioBakery workflows.
 16S / 18S / ITS: The amplicon sequence data pipeline provides two approaches, USEARCH / VSEARCH and DADA2 to identify operational taxonomic units (OTUs) and amplicon sequence variants (ASVs), respectively.
 These taxonomic profiles are then passed to PICRUSt2, which infers gene content and abundance of pathways, to predict the functional profile of the amplicon-resolved community.
 PICRUSt2 predicted metagenomes are amenable to similar downstream analysis as metagenomes identified from shotgun sequencing data, but with taxonomic resolution limited by 16S / ITS.
 Microbiome composition (bacteria, archaea, viruses, and eukaryotic microbes) is gleaned from shotgun sequencing data using MetaPhlAn, which resolves taxonomic diversity and abundance at the species and strain level.

 Shotgun metagenomes / metatranscriptomes can further be passed through the HUMAnN pipeline.
 HUMAnN determines conservation and abundance of gene modules (sets of genes related by sequence and function) and biochemical pathways to reveal the metabolic potential of the microbial community.